wp-plugins/wordpress-flash-uploader/readme.txt

 Stable tag: 2.13
 Donate link: Please check the settings of Wordpress Flash Uploader

-'Wordpress Flash Uploader' is a replacement of the internal flash uploader which let you additionally manage your whole Wordpress installation and synchronize your media library.
+'Wordpress Flash Uploader' is a replacement of the internal flash uploader which let you also manage your whole Wordpress installation and synchronize your media library.

 == Description ==